 The section also sets a fine of Sh1 million or three years imprisonment or both for contractors who breach this provision.

 The Act stipulates that the NCA will carry out the registration exercise twice a year (June/January) and publish the particulars of all registered contractors in the Kenya Gazette and the Registrar shall generate the Register of contractors.

 The NCA comprises 14 members drawn from the building and construction sector.
 It includes representation of the Principal Secretary from key Infrastructure ministries as well as representation of private sector.

-The NCA, which will be a state corporation under the ministry of public works, comprises 18 members drawn from both public and private sector, including ministries of roads, local government, housing and finance as well as the Architectural Association of Kenya, Institution of Engineers of Kenya, Institute of Quantity Surveyors of Kenya and the Law Society of Kenya.
+Private institutions represented include the Architectural Association of Kenya, Institution of Engineers of Kenya, Institute of Quantity Surveyors of Kenya and the Law Society of Kenya.

-The Authority is expected to weed out quarks and put an end to shoddy works and curb collapsing buildings accidents in a sector that has remained unregulated since 1986 when parliament disbanded the National Construction Corporation.
+The NCA is expected to weed out quarks and put an end to shoddy works and curb collapsing buildings accidents in a sector that has remained unregulated since 1986 when parliament disbanded the National Construction Corporation.

 THE CONSTRUCTION LEVY

 The Act prescribes collection of a levy as “an amount not exceeding an equivalent of 0.5 per cent of the value of any contract whose value exceeds Sh5 million.”